 Early Playing Cards

 Some of these early playing cards were very similar to our modern-day cards.
-They consisted of 52 cards with four suits including swords, cups, coins, and polo-sticks.
-They also had numerals from one to ten and face cards, which included a king, deputy king and second deputy king.
+They consisted of 52 cards with four suits including swords, cups, coins, and polo sticks.
+They also had numerals from one to ten and face cards, which included a king, deputy king, and second deputy king.
 When Europeans began to produce their own cards, they did not produce consistent designs and any number of suits or face cards would be made.
 In the latter part of the fifteenth century, standardized versions of cards began to appear.
 The modern-day system of spades, hearts, diamonds, and clubs first appeared in France around 1480.

-The availability of cards became more wide-spread as production processes improved.
+The availability of cards became more widespread as production processes improved.
 The earliest decks of playing cards were hand-colored with stencils.
 Consequently, they were extremely expensive to produce and were owned almost exclusively by the very wealthy.
 Cheaper products were also produced, but it is likely that they deteriorated quickly with use.
 With the advent of new printing processes, production volumes of playing cards were increased.
 During the fifteenth century, a method of producing cards using wooden blocks as printing templates was introduced in Germany.
 These decks were quickly exported throughout Europe.
 The next significant advance in card manufacture was the replacement of wood blocking and hand-coloring with copper plate engraving during the sixteenth century.
 When color lithography was developed in the early 1800s, the production of playing cards was revolutionized.
 New printing techniques promise to further improve the production of future decks of cards.

-A standard deck of playing cards consists of 52 cards which have a rectangular shape, dimensions of about 2.5 x 3.5 in (6.35 x 9 cm), and rounded corners.
+A standard deck of playing cards consists of 52 cards that have a rectangular shape, dimensions of about 2.5 x 3.5 in (6.35 x 9 cm), and rounded corners.
 The cards are made up of layers of paper and are often called pasteboards.
 The faces of these cards are typically decorated with two colors, red and black, and four suits including clubs, spades, hearts, and diamonds.
-Each suite has thirteen cards consisting of three face cards (king, queen, jack) and number cards from one (ace) to ten.
+Each suit has thirteen cards consisting of three face cards (king, queen, jack) and number cards from one (ace) to ten.